Zoe Telford: Career

 Telford won a Special Commendation Award for her role in the film Greyhawk at the 2014 Edinburgh International Film Festival, where the film premiered.
 She plays Paula, a beleaguered housewife who helps Mal, a blind veteran, find his dog.

-She appeared in the Series 17 opening episodes of Silent Witness (2015) as DCI Jane de Freitas.
-Her role as Bella Cross, the daughter of one of the main suspects in the first season of Unforgotten (2015) reunited her with Nicola Walker, her former co-star in The Last Train.
+She appeared in the Series 18 opening episodes of Silent Witness (2015) as DCI Jane de Freitas.
+Her role as Bella Cross, the daughter of one of the main suspects in the first season of Unforgotten (2015), reunited her with Nicola Walker, her former co-star in The Last Train.
 She played the tragic Clara Haber in the first season of National Geographic's Genius – Einstein (2017).
 She appeared in other British TV series including Death in Paradise (2018) as Michelle Devaux, a professional poker player, and Grantchester (2019) as Professor Jean Simms, Head of the Computing Department at the University of Cambridge, set in the 1950s.
 She played Sarah Bradford, the missing wife of DI David Bradford in the TV series London Kills (2019), produced by Acorn TV and acquired by the BBC for 2020 release in the UK.

 Personal life

 Telford has a son (b.
-2010 or 2011) and a daughter (b.
-2015).
+2011) and a daughter (b.
+2013).
 She lives in Oxfordshire.